jg-digital-media/jgdm-100DaysOfCode/log/project-log-2019.md

 ___

 ### **R2D84:** Friday 5th July 2019
-+ **Notes** - Bit of a quiet day today, so I took the opportunity to catalogue the projects I've made so far in my readme.md files for my repositories.
++ **Notes** - Bit of a quiet day today, so I took the opportunity to catalog the projects I've made so far in my readme.md files for my repositories.
 A little bit more organised now. :)
 + **Technologies Used** - Markdown

 ### **R2D84:** Thursday 4th July 2019